spinnylights/vulkan-notes/vulkan_notes.md

 ```

 If we make a graphics pipeline with these, it will know how to
-work with our vertex input buffer.
-But how do we actually use the
+work with our vertex buffers.
+But how do we actually use these
-buffer?
+buffers?

 #### Vertex submission

 Work in a graphics pipeline can be initiated with a draw command
-once you've bound the pipeline in question and the vertex buffer
+once you've bound the pipeline in question and the vertex buffers
 you want to use to the command buffer.
 If you're going to do an
 indexed draw, you'll also want to bind an index buffer
 beforehand.

 ##### What's an index buffer?

-We'll get into the details momentarily, but just so I don't leave
+We'll get into the technical details of binding vertex and index
+buffers and recording draw commands momentarily, but just so you
+know what I'm talking about while we do this, draw commands can
-you hanging, draw commands can be organized into indexed and
+be organized into indexed and non-indexed categories.
+The
-non-indexed categories.
-The non-indexed commands just go through
-the vertex buffer and submit the vertices one-by-one.
-The trouble
+non-indexed commands just go through the vertex buffers and submit
-with this is that, during tessellation, a certain number of
+vertices one-by-one.
+The trouble with this is that, during
-vertices will be needed to make up each primitive;
+tessellation, a certain number of vertices will be needed to make
-for example, in the most common case of triangles, you would need
+up each primitive; for example, in the most common case of
-three vertices per primitive (we'll get into all this in detail
+triangles, you would need three vertices per primitive (we'll get
-soon).
-If you wanted to render a square then, you might think
+into all this in detail soon).
+If you wanted to render a square
-you would need four vertices, one for each corner—but if you
+then, you might think you would need four vertices, one for each
-weren't using an indexed draw command, you would actually need
+corner—but if you weren't using an indexed draw command, you
-six elements in your vertex buffers for this, because it takes
+would actually need six elements in your vertex buffers for this,
-two triangles to make a square:
+because it takes two triangles to make a square:

 ![A rectangle with overlapping
 vertices.](pics/overlapping_verts.svg)